SEO is not difficult; it’s easier than you think. All you need to do is Proper SEO.

 - Avoid stop words.
 (Like to, for, your, etc)

-A good example is URL of this post – http://roadtoblogging.com/on-page-seo-checklist/
+A good example is the URL of this post – https://roadtoblogging.com/on-page-seo-checklist/

 WordPress automatically generates a post permalink based on your post title.
-You can change it by clicking on “Edit” beside Permalink.
+You can change it by clicking on the post tile and “Edit” beside Permalink.

 4. Use Heading Tags Properly